IvonJanssen/dissect-docs/docs/source/usage/first-steps/incident-handler.rst

 -------------------------------------------------

 :doc:`/tools/target-query` will quickly become your best friend during an investigation.
-From the :doc:`/usage/introduction` page, you've seen how you can easily query information and artifacts from your targets by using the functions that are available to you.
-There are a couple of functions that return information and artifacts that you would almost always want to take a look at during an investigation, including but not limited to:
+From the :doc:`/usage/introduction` page, you've seen how you can easily query information and artefacts from your targets by using the functions that are available to you.
+There are a couple of functions that return information and artefacts that you would almost always want to take a look at during an investigation, including but not limited to:

 * ``evtx``
 * ``evt``